Pori Brigade: Organization

 The Satakunta Jäger Battalion trains Jäger, or mechanized infantry companies, primarily equipped with Pasi (XA-185, -202 and -203 variants) and AMV armored personnel carriers.
-It also trains anti-tank troops and company-level specialists, like combat medics.
+It also trains anti-tank troops and company-level specialists such as combat medics.

-Satakunta Engineer and Signals Battalion consists of four companies.
-The 1st Engineer Company produces wartime engineer troops, some of which are assigned to water-crossing units.
+The Satakunta Engineer and Signals Battalion consists of four companies.
+The 1st Engineer Company produces wartime engineer troops, some of whom are assigned to bridging units.
 Mechanics are trained during the summer season to maintain and repair outboard motors.
 Some of the engineers are trained to operate landing craft or to handle pontoon and crossing equipment.
 Engineers construct and dismantle mobile bridges, build bridges and other structures and perform blasting and ground-breaking operations.
-NBC Company has the national responsibility of training CBRN protection troops for the Finnish Army, Navy and Air Force, giving supplementary training for career personnel and conducting R&D. The HQ and Signals companies train signals and headquarters troops and military police troops.
+The NBC Company has national responsibility for training CBRN protection troops for the Finnish Army, Navy and Air Force, providing supplementary training for career personnel and conducting R&D. The HQ and Signals companies train signals and headquarters troops and military police troops.

-Satakunta Artillery Regiment in Niinisalo trains artillery troops, with training for all artillery duties, including weather and geodetic services.
-The training equipment includes the artillery pieces, mortars and MLRS systems in Finnish service, of which the 155K98 cannon, AMOS mortar system and MRLS.
+The Satakunta Artillery Regiment in Niinisalo trains artillery troops, with training for all artillery subfields including weather and geodetic services.
+The training equipment includes the artillery pieces, mortars and rocket launcher systems in Finnish service, such as the 155K98 cannon, AMOS mortar system and MRLS.

-Ostrobothnia Jaeger Battalion in Niinisalo trains infantry companies, reconnaissance troops, artillery forwards observers and military working dog handlers.
+The Ostrobothnia Jaeger Battalion in Niinisalo trains infantry companies, reconnaissance troops, artillery forward observers and military working dog handlers.

 The Finland Proper Logistics Battalion includes the logistics establishments in Säkylä and Niinisalo.
 The conscript units train logistics units and military drivers for crisis time needs.
-The Niinisalo small animals clinic has the national responsibility for the veterinary service of Finnish Defence Forces service dogs.
+The Niinisalo small animals clinic has national responsibility for the veterinary care of Finnish Defence Forces service dogs.

 The Crisis Management Centre is responsible for training and deploying all Finnish Army units in international duties.
 When a new operation is established, the Centre founds the Finnish contingent and trains it for the operation.
-For existing operations, the Centre trains the new personnel rotations and takes care of the domestic human resources management.
+For existing operations, the Centre trains new personnel rotations and takes care of domestic human resources management.
 When the Finnish Army has a standing active EU Battlegroup contingent, the Centre is responsible for it.

-Pori Brigade regularly attracts foreign officials and officers for demonstrations, and has a long history of joint training with NATO and other forces.
+The Pori Brigade regularly hosts foreign officials and officers for demonstrations and has a long history of joint training with NATO and other forces.